-The myth that copyright needs to be registered and awarded the illustrious © symbol comes from the USA.
-The USA is a jurisdiction that offers a registration process for copyright protection.
-However, once copyright is implied in Australia there is no requirement to register in foreign countries.
-Copyright will exist in other countries by virtue of international treaties that Australia is a party to.
+However, once copyright is implied in Australia you won’t have to register overseas.
+Copyright will exist in other countries by virtue of international treaties that Australia is party to.

 Essentially, material form is the medium that you use to present and express your ideas to the public.
 The common types of mediums that copyright attaches to are: